-bolt Game Changer on the official Commander list
+bolt Game Changer on the MTG Commander Game Changers list collections_bookmark Part of Tales of Middle-earth

 Ancient Tomb card art